sachuriga283/nwb4fp/README.md

 This repository contains a script for processing neuroscience data into NWB (Neurodata Without Borders) format.
-The script is designed to handle data from Mus musculus species, specifically for age P45+ and sex F.
+The script is designed to handle data from electrophysiology data recorded with open ephys system and behavioral track analyzed with deeplabcut.

 ## Introduction